-4. EU financial engagement: In 2019, the EU-funded programme PRODEGOL was implemented, co-financed with Germany, aiming to improve the delivery of civil service, such as birth certificates and other administrative acts.
+4. EU financial engagement:

+In 2019, the EU-funded programme for the Promotion of decentralisation processes in Togo (PRODEGOL) was implemented, co-financed with Germany, aiming to improve the delivery of civil service, such as birth certificates and other administrative acts.
 Under the EU funded 'Support to the Justice Sector' (judiciary, cooperation with judicial police etc.), some results have been visible, including increased recruitments in the sector.
 In 2019, a new justice sector strategy was adopted, and justice houses and law clinics at two Togolese universities were opened.